How can I see hidden files in MS-DOS?

 attrib *.log

-Finally, if you know the name of the file you're looking for or what it contains, adding it with or without wild characters will display all files with their attributes.
-For example, the above command would list any log file (including hidden files) with its attributes.
+Finally, if you know the file name or file type, adding it with a wild characters displays all files with their attributes.
+For example, the above command lists any log file (including hidden files) with its attributes.